FoxxMD/multi-scrobbler/docsite/docs/development/dev-common.md

 * Run/Debug [Launch configurations](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations) for the application and tests
 * [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) for development with all dependencies already installed
+* Useful extensions for linting and running tests

-To use the Devcontainer simple open the repository in VSCode and "Use Devcontainer" when the notification is presented.
-You will still need to run `nvm use` and `npm install` the first time it is used.
+To use the Devcontainer simple open the repository in VSCode and "Use Devcontainer" when the notification is presented. `npm install` will be run when a new container is created.

 ## Common Development